Yoga and Health

 Cindy utilizes Patanjali's Yoga Sutras and the Bhagavad Gita as a road map on her spiritual journey; a guide to be referred to time and time again.
 Buddhist Vipassana meditation provides a strong foundation for her life, practice and teaching.
 She was initiated into Transcendental Meditation in 2010 and continues a daily formal practice.
 Her spirituality is also informed by her studies of the Abrahamic faiths with Dr. Lynn Bauman and the abbots and monks of the Oriental Orthodox Order in the West.

-She has over 30 years of nursing experience including critical care, emergency/trauma, labor/delivery, college health and as a clinical nursing instructor.
+She has almost 40 years of nursing experience including critical care, emergency/trauma, labor/delivery, college health and as a clinical nursing instructor.
 She has taught Basic Life Support, Advanced Cardiac Life Support and Trauma Nurse Core Curriculum.
-She currently works part-time at the Heart Hospital of Austin.
+Now retired from the dominant "western healthcare" paradigm Cindy is devoting her professional time and talent to further the mission of Yoga and Health.

-She spends time reading science, philosophy, sacred texts and poetry from all faith traditions.
+Leisure time is spent reading science, philosophy, sacred texts and poetry from all faith traditions.
 She enjoys long distance bicycling, gardening, nature, art, music, cooking, hiking, camping and traveling.
 And most of all she loves spending time with her family and close friends.

 Cindy brings all of her experience, wisdom and compassion into her yoga classes.
 She creates a healing environment and leads her student into an experience of health and wholeness.